Step 1: Fill Out an Advising Questionnaire

 The Alamo Colleges have exchange agreements with 41 foreign universities.
 These partnerships give Alamo Colleges students an opportunity to study at international institutions for a semester or an entire year while allowing students from partner universities to experience learning at the Alamo Colleges.
 Students studying abroad continue to pay Alamo Colleges tuition and fees and may stay at host institution dorms.
 Students with loans or scholarships may use their funds toward the cost of the exchange program.
 Program participants receive credit toward their degree while abroad.

 Third party provider programs are run by organizations that collaborate with the Alamo Colleges.
 These programs offer students academic credit for the classes they take at affiliate universities.
 Programs range from short term, long term, and internship options.

 All students interested in the Alamo Colleges study abroad programs must be eligible to apply to the specific program.
 Students must have a minimum GPA of 2.0 and 12 college credit hours.
 Review the application process for study abroad for more information.

 Step 5: Funding

 Costs for programs vary.
-Most programs include fees for the course(s), program fees, air fare, housing, insurance, in-country travel, and some meals.
-Other expenses may also be included.
+Most programs include fees for the course(s), application fee, air fare, housing, insurance, in-country travel, and some meals.
+Other expenses may also apply.
 You may be eligible for financial aid or study abroad scholarships.
 Review our resources page for more information.